Ellestir/AutoREBA/Documentation/Ground_Truth.md

 • Over time, a catalog of individual moves is created

-• Story creation becomes much easier, as individual moves can be combined into a larger story arbitrarily.
+• Story creation becomes much easier, as individual moves can be combined into a larger story arbitrarily

-And few disadvantages we could think of:
+And a few disadvantages we could think of:

 • Many small takes

-After we had devised a set of moves, we created variations for each individual move, such as heavy box and light box or good grip and bad grip.
+After we had devised a set of moves, we created variations for each individual move, such as heavy box and light box or good grip (easy grip) and bad grip (weak grip).

-For the final submission, we conceptualized a story set in a supermarket from the moveset.
+For the final submission, we conceptualized a story in a supermarket from the moveset.
 The final story is a combination of different moves.
 We independently evaluated the story itself once again so that we could identify minor deviations from the individual moves and take them into account in our calculations.

-## Set of moves
+#### Set of moves
-• Lifting a box with the weight of light or heavy which has an easy or weak grip.
+• Lifting a light or heavy box with either the easy or the weak grip

-• Placing a box on the table with the box having the weight of light or heavy which has an easy or weak grip.
+• Placing a light or heavy box on the table with either the easy or the weak grip

-• Placing a box on a high table  with the box having the weight of light or heavy which has an easy or weak grip.
+• Placing a light or heavy box on a high table with either the easy or the weak grip

-• Taking a box from a distant table with the box having the weight of light or heavy which has an easy or weak grip.
+• Taking a light or heavy box from a distant table with either the easy or the weak grip

 • Lifting a table

-• Working at a cash register while sitting with light and heavy boxes while also differentiating between normal movement or putting the box behind him and turning backwards for the movement
+• Working at a cash register while sitting with light and heavy boxes while also differentiating between normal movement or putting the box behind them and turning backwards for the movement

-• Working at a cash register while standing with light and heavy boxes while also differentiating between normal movement or putting the box behind him and turning backwards for the movement
+• Working at a cash register while standing with light and heavy boxes while also differentiating between normal movement or putting the box behind them and turning backwards for the movement

-### Camera Positioning
+#### Camera Positioning
 For our initial takes, in addition to the Motive camera system, we used the following camera positioning:

 <p align="center">